ashioyajotham/Daily-ML/Django Model Deployment/demo/readme.md

 # Django for model deployment
-* This is a simple project that deploys an iris flower classificatio app
+* This is a simple project that deploys an iris flower classification app.

 ## Architecture Explanation
 - A typical Django project has the following structure